Are you "functionally unemployed"? Here's what the unemployment rate doesn't show.

 "Survival mode"

-In so doing, it counts workers who can't afford to put roofs over their heads, can't procure nuturious meals and don't have the ability to save as being functionally unemployed.
+In so doing, it counts workers who can't afford to put roofs over their heads, can't procure nutritious meals and don't have the ability to save as being functionally unemployed.

 "You don't have anything that gets you to the first rung of the American dream ladder.
 You're in survival mode," Ludwig said.